Free Online Courses With Certificates 2026: Actually Free List

 The catch, which is also the reason the certificate holds value: you must score 70% or higher on all problem sets to receive it.
 CS50 teaches C, Python, SQL, HTML/CSS, and JavaScript over approximately 10–20 weeks at a self-directed pace.
 The CS50 suite now includes 10 follow-on courses (CS50P for Python, CS50AI for artificial intelligence, CS50W for web programming), all free with optional paid certificates through edX.

-- Google Analytics Certification — free exam through Google's Skillshop, highly valued by any employer who uses analytics
+- Google Analytics Certification — free exam through Google Skillshop, highly valued by employers who use analytics

 As of May 2025, Google's broader Career Certificates program has produced over 1 million graduates globally, with 350,000+ in the United States.
 Google's own Impact Report notes that 70%+ of U.S. graduates report a positive career outcome (new job, promotion, or raise) within six months.
-These outcomes apply primarily to the paid Career Certificates, but the free certificates from Google's Skillshop and Digital Garage carry the same brand recognition.
+These outcomes apply primarily to the paid Career Certificates, while Google Analytics Skillshop is a separate no-cost certification path.

 3. freeCodeCamp — Best for Web Developers